lexibank/tlopo/out/vol1/chapter9.md

-Note that &ast;kori(s) may have occurred in POc, but its WOc reflexes would be indistinguishable from those of &ast;koRi below unless the final &ast;-s were reflected.
-The only WOc reflex which may fulfil this criterion is Tangga (MM) kOIS 'grater made from a hemisphere of coconut shell'.
+Note that _&ast;kori(s)_ may have occurred in POc, but its WOc reflexes would be indistinguishable from those of _&ast;koRi_ below unless the final _&ast;-s_ were reflected.
+The only WOc reflex which may fulfil this criterion is Tangga (MM) _koīs_ 'grater made from a hemisphere of coconut shell'.

 <table>
 <tr>